 Before you go on a cruise you might be largely of the opinion that cruises were just for the elderly.
 Having now been on three cruises in my 20’s I can safely tell you this is not the case and a whole wide range of people choose to travel this way.

-I’d also like to think I’ve picked up a few tips and hints I can pass on to future cruise vacationers.
+I’ve also picked up a few tips and hints I can pass on to those going on a cruise for the first time!

 See if you can find your own way to the sites and tourist attractions you want to visit as it will be much cheaper.
 Don’t feel like you’re missing out if you don’t go on them you can make your own fun going to a local beach or simply walking around town soaking in the atmosphere.

-Some cruise ports are miles from the city
+Some cruise ports are a long way from the city

 For example if your cruise berths at Civitavecchia it is over an hour from Rome by train.
 It was certainly something I hadn’t considered (Auckland and Wellington’s cruise terminals are right in the city).